 The MSI Optix G27C4 has a very simple design.
 It's mainly made out of matte black plastic.
 The top and side bezels are thin, but the bottom bezel is much thicker.
 The stand has a tripod design with a shorter back leg, and the screen is curved.

 The stand has a tripod design, though the back leg is much shorter than the front legs.
 The overall footprint is large, but because the legs are thin, you can still use the space in-between the legs.
 The stand supports the monitor well and it doesn't wobble at all.
+If you prefer a similar monitor with a stand that sits flat against the table, then check out the MSI Optix G27C5.

 The G27C4 has bad ergonomics.
 It only allows for tilt adjustments.